mhejrati/3D-Object/README.md

 $ tar xf VOCtrainval_25-May-2011.tar
 $ tar xf VOCdevkit_25-May-2011.tar
 ```
-You can also get the VOC dataset from [HERE](http://pascallin.ecs.soton.ac.uk/challenges/VOC/voc2011/#data).
+You can also get the VOC PASCAL 2011 dataset from [HERE](http://pascallin.ecs.soton.ac.uk/challenges/VOC/voc2011/#data).

-# Issues, Questions, Congratulations, etc
+## Issues, Questions, Congratulations, etc

 You can report issues here on the github page or contact "shejrati @ ics.uci.edu"